-The announcement extends McGraw-Hill Education's existing commitment to open standards.
-The company's Engrade platform currently integrates with over 40 different partners, with some K-12 districts using the platform with content sourced from McGraw-Hill Education and others.
-Additionally, MH Campus relies on open standards to allow educators and students to use McGraw-Hill Education products in conjunction with most major learning management systems in the higher education market.
+The announcement extends McGraw-Hill's existing commitment to open standards.
+The company's Engrade platform currently integrates with over 40 different partners, with some K-12 districts using the platform with content sourced from McGraw-Hill and others.
+Additionally, MH Campus relies on open standards to allow educators and students to use McGraw-Hill products in conjunction with most major learning management systems in the higher education market.

 Overview of "compound learning objects" strategy and details on Microsoft collaboration

 A key component of McGraw-Hill's relationship with Microsoft is the ability of educators to develop compound learning objects through Office Mix, a media-rich extension of Microsoft PowerPoint that is free to the education community, and combine them with McGraw-Hill content and technology.
 A compound learning object is a pedagogically-linked group of reusable digital content and assessment items related to a single learning objective.
 The components of a learning object are designed to work together to enable students to master learning objectives and supports educators as they assess students' mastery of learning objectives.